prafullakeskar/Resume-Optimizer/README.md

 An **ATS-aware Resume Optimizer** that compares a resume against **any Job Description pasted from the web**, calculates a match score, identifies missing skills, and suggests optimized resume bullets.

-This project is designed as a **GitHub‑ready, industry‑correct portfolio project** for AI, data, and engineering roles.

 ---

 ## ✨ Features